minhajuddin/blog.minhajuddin.com/source/_posts/how-to-reverse-selected-lines-in-vim.md

  - reverse
 ---

-If you want to reverse the selected lines in vim, just type `:!tac` in normal mode.
+If you want to reverse the selected lines in vim, just type `:!tac` in normal mode after selecting them.